Jocebc/BellaBeat-Analysis-/README.md

 ● How can you verify that your data is clean and ready to analyze?

-click[here]    for complete r scrip in github
+All data cleaning was done is R and yes data is ready for analysis

 ● Have you documented your cleaning process so you can review and share those results?

+click[here](https://github.com/Jocebc/BellaBeat-Analysis-) for complete r script in github